 Between missed work, medical expenses, and the need for continuous medical care, an injured person may have a long recovery ahead.
 Injuries suffered at the expense of a defective product can certainly put your life on hold.
 At Bertram & Graf, L.L.C., we believe that manufacturers of defective products have a responsibility to ensure consumers of those products are not harmed.
 Manufacturers of defective products should be held responsible when their products cause injuries or death to others.
 When dealing with debilitating injuries caused by a defective product, you need an attorney with a proven track record of success standing by your side and advocating for your rights and interests.

-When you need a Kansas City Product Liability Attorney with substantial experience and proven track record of success, do not hesitate to give our firm a call.
+When you need a Missouri Product Liability Attorney with substantial experience and proven track record of success, do not hesitate to give our firm a call.
 From reviewing your case and gathering evidence to pursing litigation, our Kansas City product attorneys are ready to fight for the justice you deserve.

 Call (888) 398-2277 and speak to our attorneys about your legal options.